Jo Boaler: California mathematics framework

-Boaler is one of five original authors of the 2021 and 2022 drafts for the California Department of Education's 2023 Mathematics Framework, which like the older 2013 framework, provides guidance for K-12 math teaching and learning in California public schools.
+Boaler is one of five original authors of the 2021 and 2022 drafts for the California Department of Education's 2023 Mathematics Framework, which like the older 2013 framework, provides guidance for K–12 math teaching and learning in California public schools.
 Boaler is also the most cited author in the framework, with it citing Boaler 48 times, in addition to citing youcubed 28 times.
 The final version of the framework also reflects input from educators, parents, students, and others who commented during two 60-day review periods in 2021 and 2022.
 The 2021 and 2022 drafts recommended delaying algebra 1 to 9th grade for all public school students, and proposed a particular data science pathway as an alternative to both the traditional algebra 2 pathway and the integrated curriculum pathways.
 However, the final 2023 version of the framework acknowledged that some public school students would be ready for algebra 1 in 8th grade, and it removed "alternative pathway" language for data science.
-After these and other changes were made by Education Trust WestEd, WestEd posted a statement of endorsement of the new framework version, with added endorsements from various organisations across California, such as Californians Together, the California Partnership for Math and Science Education, the English Learners Success Forum, the Loyola Marymount University Center for Equity for English Learners, the Partnership for Los Angeles Schools, and UnboundEd.
+After these and other changes were made by Education Trust WestEd, WestEd posted a statement of endorsement of the new framework version, with added endorsements from various organizations across California, such as Californians Together, the California Partnership for Math and Science Education, the English Learners Success Forum, the Loyola Marymount University Center for Equity for English Learners, the Partnership for Los Angeles Schools, and UnboundEd.

 Before its 2023 revision, the 2021 and 2022 framework drafts by Boaler et al faced considerable criticism and pushback.
 For example, authors describing themselves as "a significant majority of black faculty across the UC system in fields related to data science (mathematics, statistics, and electrical engineering/computer science)" wrote an open letter expressing concerns that the proposed California Math Framework (CMF) and associated UC policy changes would cause harm to "Californian students, and especially on students of color".
 In addition to over 1500 signatures from other STEM experts, the letter received over 150 signatures from UC STEM faculty, including 3 UC Berkeley directors for Inclusive Practices, Outreach, and Equity & Diversity efforts in Engineering and STEM.
 Stanford's math department's director of undergraduate studies Brian Conrad wrote an Article for The Atlantic expressing concerns that the proposed CMF risked derailing public school math education to the extent that "only the children of families with resources beyond the public schools" would be able to access adequate high school preparation for successful STEM degrees.
-After several delays, a revised Framework was approved in July 2023 by the state Board of Education incorporating changes recommended by WestEd.
+After several delays, a revised framework was approved in July 2023 by the state Board of Education incorporating changes recommended by WestEd.